vasapol123/Audio_Signals_Analyzer/README.md

 - "Vasapol Rittideah" s6301012620171@email.kmutnb.ac.th
 - "Pooncharat Wongkom" s6301012620146@email.kmutnb.ac.th
 - "Phiraphon Phansa-nga" s6301012620162@email.kmutnb.ac.th
-- "Thanathorn" s6301012610043@email.kmutnb.ac.th
+- "Thanathorn Laothaweekun" s6301012610043@email.kmutnb.ac.th
 # Overview
 There are 2 work functions for generating an input signal: select and load .wav audio file.
 Then the resulting audio signal is analyzed by displaying the waveform in the Time Domain and including displaying the frequency spectrum of the audio signal in the Frequency Domain.
-# Features
+Users can select more than one audio signal to combine for analysis by displaying the waveform of the audio signal in the Time Domain.